Underfloor heating explained

 Engineered wooden or laminate floors are a much better choice if you don't want to run the risk of problems in the future, but want the look of wood.
 However, it shouldn't exceed a maximum thickness of 18mm, as this will reduce the efficiency of your system.

-If you like the modern loft look and want exposed concrete floors, make sure you don't use this to encase the underfloor heating system.
+If you like the modern contemporary look and want exposed concrete floors, make sure you don't use this to encase the underfloor heating system.
 Both water and electric systems should be installed within screed, not concrete, as sharp aggregate can damage the system.

 It's also worth keeping in mind that concrete will take longer to warm up, but will retain the heat for longer.